christianwells89/family-history/README.md

 The view library is React.
 Libraries used in conjunction are:

-- [x] Material UI - to handle layout and styling
+- [x] Ant Design - to handle layout and styling
 - [x] Electron - to allow installation natively
 - [ ] React Router - for routing
 - [ ] Redux - to handle state